The Doctor’s Examination

-Doctors use many tests to diagnose cancer and determine if it has metastasized (spread).
+Doctors use many tests to diagnose melanoma and determine if it has metastasized (spread).
 Some tests may also determine which treatments may be the most effective.
 The doctor may order various tests to determine if or where the melanoma has spread.

 Your doctor may consider these factors when choosing a diagnostic test:

 - Blood tests: No special blood tests are needed for localized melanoma and there are no reliable ones that can indicate specifically whether or not a melanoma has spread.
 Testing for elevated levels of LDH may indicate the presence of metastatic disease.